-7.6.4 Lodging of an appeal
+7.6.5 Lodging of an appeal

-To be admissible, the statement of appeal must be submitted in writing (appeal before the AMA Appeal Stewards) or, sent by registered letter, special courier or email to the AMA.
+To be admissible, the statement of appeal must be submitted in writing (appeal before the AMA Appeal Stewards) or, sent by registered letter, special courier or email to the AMA to be forwarded to the MotoAmerica Permanent Bureau.
 It is the appellant's responsibility to assure receipt of the appeal within the time limits.

-The correct security deposit for appeal must be handed an AMA Steward or Official for an appeal before the AMA Appeal Stewards or paid to the AMA.
+The correct security deposit for appeal must be handed to AMA Chief Steward for an appeal before the AMA Appeal Stewards or paid to the AMA for an appeal to the MotoAmerica Permanent Bureau.